Sagacify/api-reader/README.md

     }
     ```

-    > Note: if the final fetchOptions.body is an objet, it will be JSON stringified automatically and the Content-Type will set to "application/json"

-  - **httpErrorHandler**: an http error handler function which recieve the request object.
+  - **httpErrorHandler**: an http error handler function which recieve the request object:

-    The reponse object is a simplified plain version of [Response](https://developer.mozilla.org/fr/docs/Web/API/Request):
+    The request object is a simplified plain version of [Request](https://developer.mozilla.org/fr/docs/Web/API/Request):

     ```js
     {